AutismResearch/StARS/people.md

 ## Join our team

-**Postdocs**: Interested postdocs should email Katie and apply to the [Integrative Language Science and Technology (ILST) postdoc](https://web.sas.upenn.edu/langscience/2018/09/20/postdoctoral-positions-available/) or the [mindCORE Postdoctoral Research Fellowship](https://mindcore.sas.upenn.edu/post-doctoral-research-fellowship/).

-**Graduate students**: Prospective graduate students should email Katie and apply to the [Linguistics program at the University of Pennsylvania](http://www.ling.upenn.edu/graduate/).
-Applications are due in early December.

-**Undergraduates**: Penn students interested in working in the lab during the Academic year should email Katie to express interest.
-We are not accepting new students in Spring or Summer 2021.
-Check back in Fall 2021 for openings.
+**Undergraduates**: USC undergraduate students interested in working in the lab can email Sahana.
+We are not accepting new students in Fall 2021.
+Check back in Spring 2022 for openings.